veilchen-web/veilchen/docs/api.rst

 Templates
 =========

-All template engines supported by :mod:`bottle` implement the :class:`BaseTemplate` API.
+All template engines supported by :mod:`veilchen` implement the :class:`BaseTemplate` API.
 This way it is possible to switch and mix template engines without changing the application code at all.

 .. autoclass:: BaseTemplate
    :members: